How to Help Someone Who's Depressed

 Let your loved one know that you and others care about them and are available for support.
 Offer to drive them to treatment or, if they want to talk to you about how they're feeling, know what to listen for.

 "This can reduce risk of suicide," says Gollan.
 "Listen carefully for signs of hopelessness and pessimism, and don't be afraid to call a treatment provider for help or even take them to the ER if their safety is in question."

 Stay in contact

 Call or visit the person and invite her or him to join you in daily activities.
-People who are depressed may become isolated because they don't want to "bother" other people.
+People who are depressed may become isolated because they think they might be bothering their friend or family member.

 Focus on small goals